mapbiomas/brazil-degradation/README.md

 - **Reclassifying Target Fragments**: The remaining natural areas were  reclassified to generate the layer of target fragments: natural areas with an area equal to or less than 25 hectares, 50 ha, and 100 ha.

 ### Fire
+The burned area frequency maps represent how many times the same pixel was mapped as burned over a period from 1985 to 2022.
+Fire frequency data is aggregated into a single map with 38 classes: Class 1 represents pixels that burned once, Class 2 represents pixels that burned twice, and so on.
+To create these maps, we retrieved yearly burned areas from MapBiomas Fire Collection 2.
+We computed the fire frequency by binarizing yearly burned areas for each year (1= burned, 0= unburned) and summing the fire occurrences across years.
+This data also includes the land use and cover classes from MapBiomas Collection 9 for the last year.
+For more details, see the [MapBiomas Fire ATBD](https://brasil.mapbiomas.org/wp-content/uploads/sites/4/2023/08/ATBD_-_MapBiomas_Fogo_-_Colecao_2.pdf).

 ### Secondary Vegetation

 ## How to use